top of page

 The Modern Work-Day

-A shorter work day may be for you if you are regularly...
+A shorter work day or work week may be for you if you are regularly...

 • doing cognitive, creative, or emotional labor